2019 SUMMER PROGRAMs

 We are excited to offer 4 weeks of Summer STEM Programs at Code & Circuit for 2019.
 Summer STEM focuses on unique problem solving challenges that will include designing, building, testing, and reiterating.
 LEGO MINDSTORMS EV3 robotics kits paired with Scratch 3.0 coding software designed by MIT will be used.

 Please pack a lunch and water.
 Thursdays we celebrate with a Pizza Lunch!

-- Summer sessions are divided by grade level
+• Summer sessions are divided by entering grade level.

 STEM PROGRAM ACTIVITIES Details

 Students will be introduced to the popular educational programming language known as Scratch, a product of the MIT Media Lab.
 With Scratch, participants will program interactive stories, games, and animations — and share their creations with others in the online community.
 We also use Scratch to control our LEGO robotics.

 Scratch helps young people learn to think creatively, reason systematically, and work collaboratively — essential skills for life in the 21st century.

 Participants will use LEGO Mindstorms EV3 to build, program, and test their solutions based on real-life robotics technology.
 The LEGO Mindstorm EV3 Intelligent Brick is a powerful computer that makes it possible to control motors and collect sensor feedback.
 Working in small groups of 2-3, kids are encouraged to brainstorm in order to find creative solutions to problems and then develop them through a process of selecting, building, testing, and evaluating.
 This is an excellent way of teaching them to communicate and cooperate.
 It also provides hands-on experience with the fundamentals of robotics (sensors, motors, and intelligent units).